-The white cliffs of Dover have inspired literature and songs for centuries in addition to drawing thousands of tourists every year.
-The South Foreland Lighthouse is one of the most famous Victorian landmarks of the area and offers some of the best views of this picturesque area.
-While most visitors only come for the day, you can now actually stay in one of the most historically significant locations within the National Trust.
+The white cliffs of Dover have inspired literature and songs for centuries, in addition to drawing thousands of tourists every year.
+The South Foreland Lighthouse is one of the most famous Victorian landmarks of the area and offers some of this picturesque area's best views.
+While most visitors only come for the day, you can now actually stay in one of the most historically significant National Trust locations.

-Situated about one mile from St. Margaret’s Bay, the lighthouse was first built in 1842 to warn approaching ships of the Goodwin Sands which claimed many lives at sea.
-South Foreland claims its fame as the first lighthouse which used an electric light and as the location of the first international radio transmission.
+Situated about one mile from St. Margaret’s Bay, the lighthouse was first built in 1842 to warn approaching ships of the Goodwin Sands, which claimed many lives at sea.
+South Foreland claims its fame as the first lighthouse that used an electric light and the first international radio transmission location.
 The lighthouse also offers spectacular views overlooking the Strait of Dover, the French coast, and passing ships.